top of page

 Conor Eckert’s journey with SUNY Orange began when he was a student in 2015.
 Conor credits SUNY Orange with providing the foundation and skills that have guided him throughout his academic and professional career.
 Conor transferred to Binghamton University, where he earned a Bachelor of Arts in Political Science and Public Policy, and a Master of Public Administration.

-Conor currently serves as the Vice President of Business Attraction and Senior Development Officer at the Orange County Partnership, where he focuses on attracting new jobs and investment to Orange County through site selection and development efforts.
+Conor currently serves as the Chief Executive Officer at the Orange County Partnership, where he focuses on attracting new jobs and investment to Orange County through site selection and development efforts.
 Beyond his role in economic development, Conor has successfully brokered partnerships between educational institutions and industries, creating pipelines that connect local talent with emerging job opportunities.

 Conor’s dedication to SUNY Orange continues as he serves on the Foundation Board of Directors, a position he has held since 2021.
 As the Chair of the Marketing Committee, Conor plays a pivotal role in shaping the Foundation’s outreach efforts and enhancing the Foundation’s visibility in the community.
 Conor also serves on the Development committee.
 His insights as an alumnus, coupled with his professional experience, provide the Board with a unique perspective on the vital role SUNY Orange plays in educating and training local talent.